Optimal quantitative cryptanalysis of permutation-only multimedia ciphers against plaintext attacks: Introduction

-In \cite{Ye:Scramble:PRL09}, an image permutation algorithm was proposed by scrambling/permuting binary bit of every pixel with pseudo-random number sequence generated by chaotic logistic map.
+In \cite{Ye:Scramble:PRL10}, an image permutation algorithm was proposed by scrambling/permuting binary bit of every pixel with pseudo-random number sequence generated by chaotic logistic map.
 Essentially, it is a permutation-only algorithm exerting on a binary image of size $M\times (8N)$.
-The present paper focuses on security analysis of the algorithm and reports the following problems: 1) an optimal method is proposed to break the image permutation algorithm under study with some known/chosen plaintexts; 2) the method is extended to break any permutation-only encryption scheme exerting on elements of any different levels of values; 3) some remarks on performance of the image permutation algorithm under study are given.
+The present paper focuses on security analysis of the algorithm and reports the following results: 1) an optimal method is proposed to break the image permutation algorithm under study with some known/chosen plaintexts; 2) the method is extended to break any permutation-only encryption scheme exerting on elements of any different levels of values; 3) some remarks on the performance of the image permutation algorithm under study are given.

 The rest of this paper is organized as follows.
-Section~\ref{sec:encryptscheme} introduces the image permutation algorithm under study briefly.
-Detailed cryptanalysis results are presented in Sec.~\ref{sec:cryptanalysis}.
+Section~\ref{sec:encryptscheme} briefly introduces the image permutation algorithm under study.
+Section~\ref{sec:cryptanalysis} proposes the optimal known/chosen-plaintext attack based on a binary tree to break the algorithm and points out some remarks on the performance on it.
+Extension of the optimal attack to break any permutation-only multimedia encryption schemes is discussed in Sec.~\ref{sec:AttackAnyPermuation}.
 The last section concludes the paper.